Hosting an International Student

 Who can be a host family?

-Host families are as different and diverse as America themselves.
+Host families are as different and diverse as Americans themselves.
 They come from all ethnic, racial, economic, and religious backgrounds.
 They live in cities, small towns, and rural communities.
-Host families rang from married couples with kids, empty nesters, or single parents with kids to single persons, non-traditional families, and married couples.
-Anyone over the age of 25 that will support the student and welcome them into their home and family can host a student.
+Host families rang from married couples with kids, empty nesters, single parents, non-traditional families, and married couples.
+Any person over the age of 25 that will support the student and welcome them into their home and lives can host a student.
 We do ask that any person living in the house who is over the age of 18 submit to a background check.

 How will our family benefit by hosting an international exchange student?